Specialist Sexual Health Services

 The services are provided by Primary Care Nurses, and it will not usually be necessary for you to see a doctor, however, when this is required an appointment will be made for you with our consultant physician.

-If you are worried about sexual health matters and would like to discuss your concerns or if you want a supply of condoms or want to be tested for sexually transmitted infections, please ring the Medical Centre at which you want to be seen.
+If you are worried about sexual health matters and would like to discuss your concerns or if you want a supply of condoms or want to be tested for sexually transmitted infections, please ring the Medical Centre.

 The nurses can screen, test and treat most common sexually transmitted diseases without the need to refer patients onward.
 A health advisor works with the team who is available by appointment if you want to discuss sexual health concerns.